FarhanAkhtar46/AI-Assistant-for-Restaurant/README.md

 ## Acknowledgments
 - The AI model used in this project is based on faster_whisper.
-- Special thanks to the developers of pyaudio, numpy, and scipy for their contributions.
+- Special thanks to the developers of pyaudio, pygame, deepgram, numpy, and scipy for their contributions.